apache/fury/cpp/README.md

-# Apache Fury™ C++
+# Apache Fory™ C++

-Fury is a blazingly-fast multi-language serialization framework powered by just-in-time compilation and zero-copy.
+Fory is a blazingly-fast multi-language serialization framework powered by just-in-time compilation and zero-copy.

-## Build Fury C++
+## Build Fory C++

 ```bash
 # Build all projects